gxli/Adjacent-Correlation-Analysis/docs/credit.rst

 Citation:
 --------
-If you make use of this software for your work we would appreciate it if you would cite the paper:
+If you make use of this software for your work we would appreciate it if you would cite the papers:

 Adjacent Correlation Analysis: